DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## The Modern Substitute: Credentialism

+A traditional rite of passage was an **embodied community drama**.
+It involved storytelling, music, and symbolic performance where the entire community served as both cast and audience, witnessing and validating the individual's transformation.
+The initiate was the protagonist in a story the whole community was telling.

+A college graduation or a corporate promotion is a **passive, disembodied ceremony of individual credentialing**.
+There is no shared story, no collective participation, only the receiving of a certificate that validates compliance with an institution.

 Without genuine rites of passage, modern society has created pale substitutes that provide some of the psychological benefits but lack the transformative power:

 **Academic Credentials**: Degrees, certifications, and professional qualifications serve as modern "passage markers," but they test intellectual capacity rather than character development.